matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

     - Unlike the otherwise equivalent `newFixedThreadPool(1)` the returned executor is guaranteed not to be reconfigurable to use additional threads.
 - Which means that a `newFixedThreadPool` can be reconfigured later in the program by:
-    - `((ThreadPoolExecutor) fixedThreadPool).setMaximumPoolSize(10)` This is not possible for newSingleThreadExecutor.
+    - `((ThreadPoolExecutor) fixedThreadPool).setMaximumPoolSize(10)`: This is not possible for newSingleThreadExecutor.
 - Use cases:
-    - 1. You want to execute the submitted tasks in a sequence.
+    - :one: You want to execute the submitted tasks in a sequence.
-    - 2. You need only one Thread to handle all your request.
+    - :two: You need only one Thread to handle all your request.
 - Cons:
-    - 1. Unbounded queue is harmful.
+    - :one: Unbounded queue is harmful.

 **2. newFixedThreadPool**